 I realize I mentioned this already, but the picture quality is remarkably clear, crisp, and bright, especially for a webcam that costs about half of what other popular brands offer.

-This webcam has an adjustable lens for focusing, but that means it does not have autofocus, so you're going to want to set up your camera before you join that video call.
+This webcam has an adjustable lens for focusing, but that doesn't mean it has autofocus, so you're going to want to set up your camera before joining that video call.
 I think it also uses software to create a wider field of view, which results in rounded corners at the edges of your view.
 If your camera is set up with a wall or other background set close behind you, it won't be noticeable, but you may see curves in the door frame or bookshelf if you're not sitting right in front of it.

 4. Razer Kiyo

 Best webcam for Twitch gamers

 Resolution: 1080p/720p | FPS: 30/60 | Built-in Mic: Integrated | Field of View: 81.6-degree | Connector Type: USB 2.0